simpeter/apd/docs/lab0.md

 ## Run iperf in VMs

-Similar to running iperf on bare mental servers, you will run the iperf client on client machines and the iperf server inside a VM.
+Run the iperf client on client machines and the iperf server inside a VM.

 On the server side:
 ```console